trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 84.md

 2. Subheading [8471 70 30](/commodities/8471703000) shall also apply to CD-ROM drives, being storage units for automatic data processing machines, which consist of drive units designed for retrieving the signals from CD-ROMs, audio CDs and photo CDs and equipped with a jack for earphones, a volume-control button or a start/stop button.

-3. Code [8472 90 80](/commodities/8472908000) includes apparatus consisting of a bank note validator and cash boxes (so called ‘note float unit’).
+3. Code [8472 90 80](/commodities/8472908000) includes apparatus consisting of a bank note validator and cash boxes (so called 'note float unit').
 The bank note validator uses optical scanning technology to check the authenticity of bank notes according to predefined specifications.
 In addition to checking the authenticity of bank notes, it also carries out other functions such as sorting and distributing bank notes between different storage boxes and dispensing bank notes.